lauravivan/notion-portfolio/README.md

 🐋A work in progress

 ## Description
 This is a portfolio project, so basically is inteended to showcase my web development projects.
 It's Notion-inspired theme and built using Vue.js3.

-Also, it has a SPA (Single-page-application) approach, which means that this frontend project is being fully controlled by Vue.js.
-You can preview it below:
+## Preview
 <div align="center">

   ![Banner with images of the project](./public/portfolio/banner.gif)